by Lucinda Staniland

 I have been known to apply undiluted Essential Oils directly to my skin and was once accidentally doused in eucalyptus oil by my half-asleep boyfriend.
 I didn’t think it was a big deal.
 I didn’t even get out of bed to wash it off.

-Now I know how incredibly potent Essential Oils are, I don’t think I’d be quite so zen about soaking for hours in something potentially toxic to several of my bodily systems…
+Now I know how incredibly potent Essential Oils are, I don’t think I’d be quite so zen about soaking for hours in something potentially toxic to my body…

 Happily, there are alternatives to Essential Oils, and they may be kinder to both our bodies and our environment.